turingschool/front-end-curriculum/lessons/module-1/js-4.md

 shape.getWidth();
 ```

-## So WHY this Prototype Business...???
+## What is this Prototype Business...???
 All JavaScript objects inherit the properties and methods from their prototype.
 Each object has an internal link to another object called its prototype.
 That prototype object has a prototype of its own, and so on until an object is reached with null as its prototype. ```null```, by definition, has no prototype, and acts as the final link in this _prototype chain_.
 There is nothing special about a prototype object.
 There are no special-out-of-the-box methods or magic to a prototype.
 Let's look:

 ```javascript